iron/iron/README.md

 ## Installation

-If you're using a `Cargo` to manage dependencies, just add router to the toml:
+If you're using a `Cargo.toml` to manage dependencies, just add router to the toml:

 ```toml
 [dependencies.router]